EEC174-Fall24/MiniProjectB2/README.md

 # EEC174 AY Project B2: 1D CNN and Segmentation for Medical Data (Student)

+### Phase 1: Arrhythmia on ECG Classification Using 1D CNN

+### Phase 2: Semantic Segmentation on Lung CT Scans

 This is your private repository containing the code for Project B2.
 Make changes and push to this repository to complete the project.

 Track B TA (Yui) will go over all instructions during Lab walkthrough.
 Please read all the instructions carefully.
 Instructions may be updated throughout the course of the project.